kube-green/kube-green.github.io/docs/installation/rbac.md

 ### Example

 The following example shows how to create a ClusterRole that allows the operator to manage ReplicaSets resources.
-For each resource, you need to add at least the following verbs: `get`, `list`, `patch`, `update`, `watch`.
+For each resource, you need to add at least the following verbs:  `create`, `delete`, `get`, `list`, `patch`, `update`, `watch`.
 <!-- TODO: verify that create and delete verbs can be not set -->

 ```yaml